Question: I seem to have a problem with the strength of my Wi-Fi signal. Is there anything I can do about that?

-- Some electronic devices such as PCs, TVs and video game consoles can be wired directly into your router.
+- Some electronic devices such as PCs, TVs and video game consoles can be wired directly into your router using Ethernet.
 Attaching these devices to a wired connection will free up bandwidth on the Wi-Fi.

 - Try moving other electronic devices.
 Even a few feet can make a big difference.

-- Ring devices can only function with a 2.4GHz signal.
-Other devices however, can operate using a 5GHz signal.
+- Most Ring devices are designed to function with a 2.4GHz Wi-Fi signal for the best range.
+Other devices can operate using a 5GHz signal.
 Try switching any devices that can manage it over to the 5GHz signal.